 then it follows from Lemma \ref{suffdes} that the line search criterion \eqref{lscond} holds trivially for all $k\geq0$.
-Thus, in this case, we do not need to perform the line search loop and hence our PGels reduces to a PGe for solving \eqref{model}.
-Finally, if $\delta=0$ and $\mu^0_k=\mu_{\max}\geq L_f + 2c$, then our PGels obviously reduces to PG for solving \eqref{model}. \end{remark}
+Thus, in this case, we do not need to perform the line search loop and hence our PGels reduces to a PGe for solving problem \eqref{model}.
+Finally, if $\delta=0$ and $\mu^0_k=\mu_{\max}\geq L_f + 2c$, it is clear that our PGels reduces to the PG method for solving problem \eqref{model}. \end{remark}

-\begin{remark}[\textbf{Comments on the extrapolation parameters in PGels}] Unlike most of the existing PGe and its variants (mentioned in Section \ref{secintro}) that should choose the extrapolation parameters under certain schemes or conditions, our PGels can choose any $\beta_k^0\in[0,\,\delta\beta_{\max}]$ as an initial guess at each iteration and then updates $\beta_k$ and $\mu_k$ adaptively at the same time if the line search criterion is not satisfied.
-This strategy actually allows more flexibilities in choosing the extrapolation parameters and works well from our computational results in Section \ref{secnum}. \end{remark}
+\begin{remark}[\textbf{Comments on extrapolation parameters in PGels}] Unlike most of the existing PGe and its variants (mentioned in Section \ref{secintro}) that should choose the extrapolation parameters under certain schemes or conditions, our PGels can choose any $\beta_k^0\in[0,\,\delta\beta_{\max}]$ as an initial guess at each iteration and then updates $\beta_k$ and $\mu_k$ adaptively at the same time if the line search criterion is not satisfied.
+This strategy actually allows more flexibilities in the choices of the extrapolation parameters, and works well as observed from our computational results in Section \ref{secnum}. \end{remark}

-In the following, we will study the convergence properties of PGels.
-Before proceeding, we present the first-order optimality condition for the subproblem \eqref{subpro} in \textbf{(1b)} of Algorithm \ref{alg_PGels} as follows:
+In the following, we will study the convergence properties of the PGels.
+Before proceeding, we present the first-order optimality condition for the subproblem \eqref{subpro} in step \textbf{(1b)} of Algorithm \ref{alg_PGels} as follows:

-We now start our convergence analysis by proving the following supporting lemma, which characterizes the descent property of our potential function.
+We now start our convergence analysis by proving the following lemma, which characterizes the descent property of our potential function.

 \begin{lemma}[\textbf{Sufficient descent of $H_{\delta}$}] Suppose that Assumption \ref{assumfun} holds and $\delta \in [0, \,1)$ is a nonnegative constant.
 Let $\{\bm{x}^k\}$ and $\{\bar{\mu}_k\}$ be the sequences generated by Algorithm \ref{alg_PGels}, and let $\bm{u}$ be the candidate generated by step (1b) at the $k$-th iteration.
 For any $k \geq 0$, if